 - Increases metabolism- This is very important because metabolism helps us burn calories.
 A cause for spinal stenosis and other chronic medical conditions is because of how overweight many people have become.
 As we age our metabolism starts to slow down but in weightlifting we can slow down the “slowing down” of our metabolism.
 Having a fast metabolism is a sure way to burn off the calories we gained from eating.

 - Proper posture- lifting weights can help to maintain your posture and in some cases help to improve your posture.

 There is truly no better alternative prevention than that of exercising, dieting, stretching, daily checkups and cold showers.
 Incorporating a healthy lifestyle is key in living a long and healthy life.
 In changing your lifestyle you will see great changes in your life!

-In the field of medicine there are times when individuals are given false information.
+In the field of medicine, there are times when individuals are given false information by otherwise trusted sources.
 The fields of medicine and science are still fields that are constantly evolving and this is backed up with constant research and studying.
 So what are False Positives?
 These are results of a MRI, CT Scan or X-Ray that come back negative and are interpreted as positive.
 An example would be someone who went to go get an MRI on their lower back to see if they have a herniated disc.
 The person who looks at the scan will misinterpret it.
 The patient is told that everything is okay but they still feel the pain because the MRI scan was misinterpreted.
 Unfortunately, there are incidents when this happens.
 It is always a good idea to get a second opinion if the pain you feel gets worse overtime or simply just remains.

 Wrapping it Up